jorgegv/rage1/doc/DATAGEN.md

 The order in which the elements are placed on the screen is the following:

-- If SCREEN_DATA lines exist, there must be exactly 24 lines, and exactly of 64 characters each (not counting the enclosing quotes).
-That is a 32x24 character-cell screen.
+- If SCREEN_DATA lines exist, SCREEN_DATA elements are generated.
+There must be exactly GAME_AREA_HEIGHT lines, and each line must be 2 x GAME_AREA_WIDTH characters long (not counting the enclosing quotes).

-- SCREEN_DATA elements are generated
-- Remaining elements are positioned over the previous ones if needed
+- Remaining elements are positioned over the previous ones if there are any.

 ### HERO data